Gluepot Tavern: History

+Live music

-From the mid 1960s to the mid 1970s, the style of music at The Gluepot catered predominantly for a Māori and Pacific Island audience.
-Blind Māori group The Radars had a residency at the tavern that lasted seven years which came to an end in the mid 1970s.
+In 1967, following the removal of the "six o'clock swill" liquor trading laws, the Gluepot began hosting live music and entertainment to draw in patrons.
+From then until the mid-1970s, the style of music at The Gluepot catered predominantly for a Māori and Pacific Island audience, as Pākehā owners had moved further out of the city into the suburbs, and Māori alongside recently arrived Pacific Islanders had moved into the area in the 1940s and 1950s.
+Blind Māori group The Radars had a residency at the tavern that lasted seven years, coming to an end in 1976.
 Notable entertainers to have appeared at The Gluepot during this time included Billy T. James and Prince Tui Teka.

-From 1977, the style of the bands appearing at The Gluepot changed, with more pakeha bands appearing and more emphasis on louder rock music.
-A who's-who of New Zealand bands appeared at The Gluepot, including Hello Sailor, Citizen Band, Th' Dudes, Mi-Sex, Toy Love, The Screaming Meemees, The Chills, The Verlaines, Straitjacket Fits, The Clean, and Snapper.
+From 1977, the style of the bands appearing at The Gluepot changed, with more Pākehā bands appearing and an emphasis on louder rock music.
+Hello Sailor was the first to play after their manager approached the Gluepot's booking agent, with their initial success prompting the venue to change tactics.
+A number of prominent and pivotal New Zealand bands appeared at The Gluepot, including Citizen Band, Th' Dudes, Mi-Sex, Toy Love, The Screaming Meemees, The Chills, The Verlaines, Straitjacket Fits, The Clean, Snapper, The Skeptics, The Bats and Shihad.
 The official capacity was around 600, though The Chills reputedly drew 1200 to one of their gigs.
 The venue also attracted overseas acts whose style suited small to medium-sized venues, among them John Cale, Hunters and Collectors, Nico, Paul Kelly, Warren Zevon, Lucinda Williams, John Prine, and Toots and The Maytals.

+Live albums

-Part of Zevon's 1992 performance would later be released as part of his live Learning to Flinch album.
+Part of Zevon's 1992 performance at the venue was later released as part of his Learning to Flinch live album.

+A September 1980 recording of a Toy Love performance at the venue was released in 2012, titled Live At The Gluepot.

+Legacy

+Owing to its importance in the history of the New Zealand live music scene and the cultural life of Auckland, the building gained a Category II listing from Heritage New Zealand in 1994.